seankhliao/mono/_web/sean.liao.dev/src/skincare.md

 This one feels ok at first but its effect doesn't last that long.
 Lips still end up dry after a few hours.

+###### Rohto Mentholatum Medicated Lip Stick

+It's really stiff? and hard to get it to rub off on my lips.
+It also has that intense cooling feeling when you put it on.

 #### moisturizers